stefanspringer1/SwiftXML/README.md

 Automated inclusion of the content external parsed entities can be configurated, the content might then be wrapped by elements with according information of the enities.

-Namespaces definitions and their prefixes are only recognized if the attribute `recognizeNamespaces` is set to `true` in the call of the parse functions.
-See the section on handling of namespaces about how to namespaces are handled.

 For any error during parsing an error is thrown and no document is then provided.

 An XML tree (e.g. a document) must not be examined or changed concurrently.